 Each week, hundreds of millions of Christians around the world gather to celebrate the Lord’s Supper.
 They do it in different ways and from a variety of theological perspectives, but, basically it’s all the same.
 The Masonic celebration of the Lord’s Supper is different in that it is based on a knowledge of deeper layers of symbolism in the original Last Supper.
 If my hypothesis that Isaac Newton discovered those deeper levels is true, and if they contain a map that leads to a verifiable Bible code, institutional Christianity may have to rethink some of its core beliefs.

-As you can see, the Newton Bible Code is not about tinkering around the edges of the Christian faith.
+As you can see, the Sagan Signal is not about tinkering around the edges of the Christian faith.
 It advances an alternative model of Christianity that corrects fundamental errors currently held by the Church regarding the nature and character of God.
 We are not talking small potatoes.

 For those who want nothing more than to know the truth, the discovery of a hidden code in the Bible that identifies Jesus as a visiting alien is potentially a paradigm changing event.
 The challenge is real and the stakes are high.
 I am not assuming anything other than that my research will be critically evaluated by the best experts in the world and that it will pass every hurdle.
 Of course, parochial, shoot-from-the-hip opinions, either for or against my work, are worthless.
 The Smoking Gun Challenge features evidence that is replicable and testable, allowing for a serious forensic examination that will yield tangible and determinative results.